MahmudH/angular_retail_app/README.md

-# eCommerce website built in AngularJS and Bootstrap, including custom CSS.
+# eCommerce web app built in AngularJS and Bootstrap, including custom CSS.

+At first I started off using Ruby on Rails to create some of the web app, using TDD.
+However, after much thought I believed as it is not a CRUD app, Rails was very heavyweight for this task so I switched to AngularJS.

+The repo can be found here [Incomplete Ruby on Rails Shopping Cart](https://github.com/MahmudH/shopping_cart).

 ```
 Installation instructions: